marcos-nunes-dev/albion-aegis/DATABASE_CONNECTION_GUIDE.md

 ---

-**Note**: This connection pooling system is specifically optimized for the kills service but can be extended to other services in the Albion Aegis system.
+**Note**: The core production services (kills, MMR, scheduler, notifier) have been updated with the new connection pooling system.
+The remaining services continue to work through the backward-compatible prisma export but could be enhanced in the future for additional resilience.